Monday, September 29, 2025

 The day before my first flight, I was edgy and all over, probably more nervous than a pilot on his maiden flight.
 I can't recall the flight number, but it was slated for departure at 12.30 in the afternoon.
 I woke up at 4 in the morning to shower and get dressed.
 The little commotion was enough to stir up my two room-mates.
 "Hang nak mampoih ka?"
 They mumbled in their half-sleep.

+At the check-in counter, a fine-looking lady smiled and I was only 26 with nice shoes, hairdo and all.
 Tearing away the first piece of my ticket, she asked for my seating preference.
 No, not window or aisle.
 It was smoking or non-smoking, you've to believe this.
-Those free-wheeling days, everybody could fly and fry.
-Fags were sold at sidewalks and it was easy to fall for the fallacy of the cool and manly Marlboro Man.
-(I'd come to my senses a few years later and quit cold turkey).
+Those were the free-wheeling days, when anybody could fly and fry.
+It was easy to fall for the fallacy of the cool and manly Marlboro Man.
+I'd come to my senses a few years later and quit cold turkey.

 Oh, the lady issued the boarding pass and I was good to go.